“To hold something with the intellect is not to believe it. A person’s true belief is that by which they live.”

 Why does all this matter?
 I think it has important implications for the way we as Christians do both Evangelism and teaching.
 We can often live under the impression that the most important thing is to make everyone hold the right conscious beliefs/opinions, thinking that these will make the difference for our salvation and our daily lives.
 So we put our effort into persuading people to change their minds about things, and try to ensure that we have all the correct opinions about God and the world.
 But what if this is not really the most effective way of changing ourselves or other people?
 I don’t mean that these things aren’t important.
 I wouldn’t bother to write this to change your opinions if I thought opinions made no difference whatsoever.
 But maybe their importance can be relativised against other valuable activities and projects.

 Our anthropology – our understanding of how human beings work – is a vitally important part of our theology.
 We must resist being too easily influenced by whatever the prevailing anthropology might be, by making the effort to understand what makes Christian anthropology different.
-I would highly recommend the philosophy of Maurice Merleau-Ponty as a start.
-His academic book is Phenomenology of Perception, but he has also written a popular easy-to-read volume called The World of Perception.
-The Christian author James K.A.
-Smith has also made use of Merleau-Ponty for our understanding of worship, in his book Imagining the Kingdom.
+I would highly recommend starting with James K.A.
+Smith’s trilogy, Desiring the Kingdom, Imagining the Kingdom, and Awaiting the King.

 Latest posts by Barney (see all)